 - Financing available for recent credit event borrowers

 - ITIN borrowers (foreign nationals) accommodated

-While GSEs require tax forms, many lenders offering non-QM loans use borrower bank statements to substantiate income.
+While GSEs require tax forms, many lenders offering non-QM loans use borrower bank statements to verify income.
 By applying cash flow analysis to bank statements, non-QM lenders can measure a borrower’s real income using actual bank account data, instead of secondary documents.
-But most non-QM lenders still manually review bank statements to calculate income for gig workers.
+However, most non-QM lenders still manually review bank statements to calculate and verify income for gig workers.

 Manual bank statement analysis is slow, expensive, and prone to human error.
 This leads to fewer applications analyzed, more bad debt, less scalability, and more friction in the customer experience.
-To eliminate these inefficiencies, some lenders have turned to technology that automates bank statement analysis.
+To eliminate these inefficiencies, some lenders have turned to technology such as automated bank statement analysis.
 With this technology, loan underwriters can eliminate manual document review altogether.